-The biggest driver of the recommended budget is an increase of \$48.92 million, or 5 percent, for the purchase and treatment of water.
-The increase reflects continuing investments in the San Diego region's water supply reliability portfolio - in line with Gov. Gavin Newsom's recent executive order on water resilience - and the costs of transporting water from the Colorado River and to purchase water from MWD.
+The biggest driver of the budget is an increase of \$48.92 million, or 5 percent, for the purchase and treatment of water.
+The increase reflects continuing investments in the San Diego region's water supply reliability portfolio - in line with Gov. Gavin Newsom's executive order in April to promote statewide water resilience.
+It also reflects the costs of transporting water from the Colorado River and purchasing water from MWD.

-About 6 percent of the recommended budget is for the Water Authority's Operating Departments.
-Spending for those departments would rise by 5 percent compared to the current budget, primarily due to the Water Authority's increasing maintenance costs at shared facilities at Lake Hodges and San Vicente Reservoir.
+About 6 percent of the budget is for the Water Authority's operating departments.
+Spending for those departments will rise by 5 percent compared to the current budget, primarily due to increasing maintenance costs at shared facilities at Lake Hodges, San Vicente Reservoir and the Levy Water Treatment Plant.

-Key initiatives the Water Authority plans to pursue during the next two-year budget cycle include:
+Key initiatives the Water Authority will pursue during the next budget cycle include:

-- Long-Term Planning The Water Authority's 2020 Urban Water Management Plan, Climate Action Plan, 2020 Long-Range Financing Plan, and Water Shortage Contingency Plan will be drafted, updated or completed. - Strategic Studies Research will continue into important new or developing opportunities including a potential San Vicente Energy Storage Facility.
-In addition, staff will update condition assessments of the agency's infrastructure, using expanded criteria and technical analysis to prioritize projects and establish new long-term projections for future budgets in light of rising construction costs nationwide. - Capital Improvements Several smaller-scale capital projects will be developed, including new seawater intake-discharge facilities at the Claude "Bud" Lewis Carlsbad Desalination Plant, to meet state requirements.
-In addition, the agency will continue to renovate the First Aqueduct to improve operations of its first two large-diameter pipelines for decades to come. - Visionary Initiatives Developing water storage capacity in Lake Mead to provide additional drought resilience for San Diego and other parts of the Colorado River Basin will be a priority as part of the agency's "Solutions for San Diego and the Southwest" initiative.
-In addition, staff will assess the costs and benefits of a potential new pipelinetunnel system to move the Water Authority's independent Colorado River supplies from the Imperial Valley to San Diego County.
+- Long-Term Planning Important strategic documents such as the 2020 Urban Water Management Plan, Climate Action Plan, 2020 Long-Range Financing Plan, and Water Shortage Contingency Plan will be drafted, updated or completed. - Strategic Studies Research will continue into important new or developing opportunities to optimize ratepayer investments, including a potential San Vicente Energy Storage Facility. - Capital Improvements Several smaller-scale capital projects will be developed, including renovations of the First Aqueduct that will improve operations of the Water Authority's first two large-diameter pipelines for decades to come. - Visionary Initiatives Developing water storage capacity in Lake Mead to provide additional drought resilience for San Diego and other parts of the Colorado River Basin will be a priority as part of the agency's "Solutions for San Diego and the Southwest" initiative.
+In addition, the Water Authority is analyzing the costs and benefits of a regional water conveyance system that could help San Diego County and the entire Southwest to more effectively manage water resources.

-To support the recommended budget, the Water Authority developed its 2020 rate proposal in conjunction with an independent cost-of-service study to ensure rates and charges comply with state law, legal requirements, cost-of-service standards and Board policies.
+To support the budget, the Water Authority developed its 2020 rate proposal in conjunction with an independent cost-of-service study to ensure rates and charges comply with state law, legal requirements, cost-of-service standards and Board policies.
 The Water Authority also worked closely with its member agencies to keep the proposed rates and charges at the low end of earlier projections.

-In 2020, the Water Authority proposes charging its 24 member agencies an all-in rate of \$1,406 per acre-foot for untreated water, or \$65 more per acre-foot than they currently pay.
-Charges would be \$1,686 per acre-foot for treated water, or \$69 more per acre-foot than in 2019.
+In 2020, the Water Authority will charge its 24 member agencies an all-in rate of \$1,406 per acre-foot for untreated water, or \$65 more per acre-foot than they currently pay.
+Charges will be \$1,686 per acre-foot for treated water, or \$69 more per acre-foot than in 2019.